Vision and Technique Workshop

 We will then all have dinner together and have a general discussion into the night.

-On Sunday morning we take a careful look at your photographs and discuss them in light of all that has gone before during the weekend.
+Sunday Morning will begin with a light breakfast with time to answer more questions and discussion.
+After breakfast we begin the critique session as a combined group, where we will then take a careful look at your photographs and discuss them in light of all that has gone before during the weekend.
 Our hope is that by this time you will almost be able to anticipate everything we might say.
 The more photographs you bring with you, the more helpful we can be.
 Bring as many as you would like us to look at, though thirty or forty would be maximum.
 These photographs should be in as finished a form as possible and preferably mounted.